Go to the Students section

-CASs are now tied to the course not just to the institution and so a student after completing a course cannot start a new course without first applying for a new visa with a new CAS.
+CASs are now tied to the course not just to the institution and so a student after completing a course cannot usually start a new course without first applying for a new visa with a new CAS.

 The limit for degree level study is normally five years; for below degree level study it is normally two years.
 Check with ISAT for details.